July 2, 2018

 20. Do you seek out companions who eat the way you do?

-The greater the number of questions you responded yes to above, the greater the liklihood of disordered eating.
+The greater the number of questions you responded yes to above, the greater the likelihood of disordered eating.

 What can you do to start feeling better about eating?